mikeger/e2ee-presentation/presentation.md

 - So when you send one message, say 1 Kilobyte of data in the conversation with N participants where each participant has K devices you actually have to send $$ 1 Kilobyte \times N \ times K $$ messages.
 - 100 participants, each have 5 devices: **0.5 Megabyte**.

-^ In the group chat, if someone is sending the message it must be encrypted for each receiver separately.
-Also worth mentioning that in Wire we have the true multi-device support.
-This means each device has the encryption session with all participants in the chat.
-This means that in the really big conversation sending 1 kilobyte message means uploading 500 kilobyte of data.
+^ This means that in the really big conversation sending 1 kilobyte message means uploading 500 kilobyte of data.

 ---
 # Sneak peek: MLS.

+- MLS is `Messaging Layer Security`.

+^ So there is something that I am really excited about.
+The new state of the art protocol is being developed.
+The new state of the art protocol called Messaging Layer Security.

+---
+# Sneak peek: MLS.

-- MLS stands for the message `Messaging Layer Security`.
+- MLS is `Messaging Layer Security`.
 - IETF initiative to develop the common protocol for secure instant messaging.
-- The protocol is being developed in cooperation between IETF, Twitter, Mozilla, Google, Facebook and Wire.
+- ...in cooperation between Twitter, Mozilla, Google, Facebook and Wire.

-^ So there is something that I am really excited about.
-The major companies are working together on the single state of the art protocol called Messaging Layer Security.
-Twitter, Mozilla, Google, Facebook and Wire as part of the IETF initiative are working together to define the future of the messaging.
+^ Twitter, Mozilla, Google, Facebook and Wire as part of the IETF initiative are working together to define the future of the messaging.
+This can become in the future IETF standard.

 ---
 # MLS: Stay tuned!